Using high altitude wind to deliver high output / high capacity renewable energy.

 Why high altitude wind?

-High-altitude wind energy is not a new invention; there have been successful concepts on the market for decades, as well as new developments recently.
-They all have in common that they tap the steady and strong wind at high altitudes.
-What is special about X-Wind is that this technology can be used to realize really large power plants, comparable to nuclear power plants in terms of output and annual energy.
+High-altitude wind energy is not a new invention; there have been successful concepts on the market for decades, as well as recent new developments.
+Their commonality lies in their ability to tap into the steady and strong wind at high altitudes.
+What is special about X-Wind is that this technology can be used to realize really large power plants, comparable to nuclear power plants in terms of output and annual energy

 How does it work?

-An X-Wind system consists of three components: a large, fully automatic parafoil kite flies at an altitude of approx. 400m in a steady high-altitude wind.
-The kite pulls a a so-called power unit on a track circuit on the ground via thin nylon ropes.
-As a generator, the power unit converts the movement into electrical current, generating a power of up to 8 MW.
-An X-Wind circuit of 10km length can be operated with up to 50 kites/power units and then reach outputs of up to 400 MW, corresponding to 2.6 TWh/a (15% of a nuclear power plant).
+An X‑Wind system consists of three components: a large, fully automatic parafoil kite flies at an altitude of approx. 400m in steady high-altitude winds.
+The kite pulls, via thin nylon ropes, a so-called „power unit“ on a railroad circuit on the ground.
+As a generator, the power unit converts the movement into electrical current, generating up to 8 MW power.
+An X‑Wind circuit of 10km circumferential length can be operated with up to 50 kites / power units and reach outputs of up to 400 MW, corresponding to an energy output of 2.6 TWh per year (which equals the 25% of the output of a nuclear power plant).

 Main advantages of the X-Wind technology: